 Of course I wished to Have it All.
 The budget would not allow that.
 I

 knew that a life of decadence was possible.
 It would take time to save for the accoutrements.
-That's what I did.
-Ten years in, I truly have
+That

 a blessed life aboard my Seaweed.
 I am incredibly fortunate.